JOY-JB/book-finder-frontend/README.md

 # Book Finder

 Book Finder is a web application that allows users to search for books, add them to their wishlist, and view their wishlist.
-This repository contains backend code for the application.
+This repository contains Frontend code for the application.

 ## Live Demo